unicef/publicgoods-toolkit/docs/introduction.md

 it "behaves" in an open way.
 That behavior is where the public benefits are.
 It is where an agency's policy goals are met.
-That behavior doesn't come from a license alone; see our description of Open Source Quality Assurance practices in the [Procurement](procurement.md#open-source-quality-assurance) moduler.
+That behavior doesn't come from a license alone; see our description of Open Source Quality Assurance practices in the [Procurement](procurement.md#open-source-quality-assurance) module.

 As you consider these modules and apply them to your work, keep in mind what DPGs are best at: sharing costs, multiplying benefits,